What is SDLC? Phases of Software Development & Models

 Agile

 Agile software development is an agile approach to software development that is often used in small teams and large organizations.
+In the linked article, you can clarify the differences between SDLC vs Agile.
 Agile work process is divided into iterations - short cycles of two to three weeks.
 Each cycle solves a series of tasks.
 At the end of each iteration, the team analyzes the results and reprioritizes for the next iteration.
 As a result, for each cycle, a mini-product or a separate part is created, ready for independent launch.

 Iterative